 The MySQL output component writes data to a MySQL data source.
-In scenarios where data from other data sources is synchronized to a MySQL data source, after configuring the source data source information, you need to configure the target data source for the MySQL output component.
-This topic describes how to configure a MySQL output component.
+When you synchronize data from another data source to MySQL, you must configure the target data source for the MySQL output component after configuring the source data source.
+This topic describes how to configure the MySQL output component.

 Prerequisites

-A MySQL data source is added.
+A MySQL data source is created.
 For more information, see Create a MySQL data source.

-The account used to configure the MySQL output component properties must have the write-through permission for the data source.
-If you do not have the permission, you need to request the data source permission.
+The account used to configure the MySQL output component properties requires write-through permission for the data source.
+If you do not have this permission, request it.
 For more information, see Request, renew, and return data source permissions.

 Procedure

-In the top navigation bar of the integration page, select Project (In Dev-Prod mode, you need to select Environment).
+In the menu bar of the integration page, select a Project.
+If you are in Dev-Prod mode, select an Environment.

-In the left navigation bar, click Batch Pipeline.
+In the left navigation pane, click Batch Pipeline.
 In the Batch Pipeline list, click the offline pipeline that you want to develop to open its configuration page.

-In the left navigation bar of the Component Library panel, select Outputs.
-Find the MySQL component in the output component list on the right and drag it to the canvas.
+In the left navigation pane of the Component Library panel, select Output.
+In the list of output components on the right, locate the MySQL component and drag it to the canvas.

 Click and drag the

-icon on the MySQL output component to open the MySQL Output Configuration dialog box.
+icon on the MySQL output component card to open the MySQL Output Configuration dialog box.

 In the MySQL Output Configuration dialog box, configure the parameters.